Last Updated on January 10, 2026 by Martina McKeough

 Shoes Rubbing Your Little Toe? – Wear Properly Fitting Shoes

-When you are trying on a pair of new shoes always make sure that the width of the shoe leaves plenty of room for your little toes to move around freely.
 This toe box area needs to leave enough room for your toes width-wise and also in the length of the shoe.
 Really check the toe box area carefully when picking out shoes and press your shoe down at the tip to check that your toes have room to move.
+A wider toe box gives your pinky toe space which can reduce pressure and rubbing.

 Double-check that there are no seams or irritants inside the shoe that could also cause a problem.
 Tight shoes mean that there is friction between your foot and the shoe which could cause a problem.
 Walking around the shop and assessing how comfortable the shoes are before committing to buy them is important and will prevent you from making a poor purchase.